andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 - How to compile Definitions?
 - How to implement foreign functions and FFI?
 - How to compile modules?
 - How to embed code snippets?
-Use of Elaboration?
 - What should the runtime system support?

 First of all.
 We should know that Idris2 is not an optimizing compiler.
 Currently its focus is